Bruno-Vdr/vssg/README.md

 **vssg** is command line driven, and almost fully self documented.
 All operations are done via command line.
 The project is very Linux and developer centric.
 No particular effort were made to support MS Windows.

-The SSG was written for my personal need, and doesn't aim to be widely used.
+The SSG was written for my personal needs as traveler, and doesn't aim to be widely used.
 It is provided as is, with hope to be useful for others people.
 The project is released under MIT license, as most of V projects.

 ![Terminal](Doc/pictures/term.png "The SSG is command line driven")